ivorscott/go-delve-reload/README.md

-# go-delve-reload (work in progress)
+# go-delve-reload

 ## The Ultimate Go and React Development Setup with Docker (Part 2)

 ### Building A Complete Example

 This repository is paired with a [blog post](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker-part2).
 If you follow along, the project starter is available under the `part2_starter` branch.
+Part 2 is heavily influenced by [Ardan labs service training](https://github.com/ardanlabs/service-training).
+I highly recommend their [courses](https://education.ardanlabs.com/).

 [Previous blog post](https://blog.ivorscott.com/ultimate-go-react-development-setup-with-docker)